AlexPoone/universal_best_practices/README.md

 >
 > "FILTH" (acronym for "Failed in London, try _ _")

-How can that wannabe business hub become a real one, when most people have adopted that attitude?
+There are very few expats left in that city.
+Alas, how can that wannabe business hub become a real one, when most people have adopted that attitude?

 And how can people from that city be efficient leaders?
 The servant leadership movement asserts that leaders have a duty to focus ***primarily*** on their subordinates' well-being.
 When a colleague has low job satisfaction, how can she/he be productive?